 Agriculture, though present in the RDBN for many years, is still in many ways an emerging industry.
-According to the 2006 Census of Agriculture, approximately 20% of the farmland in the Bulkley-Nechako census district is contained within Electoral Area E. There is a relative strength in both food and feed crops, with moderate proportion of the Regional livestock activities.
-Thus, there may be some opportunity for large and small-scale agriculture industries such as greenhouses or processing and packaging facilities.
+According to the 2006 Census of Agriculture, the total area of farms in Electoral Area G accounted for approximately 8% of total farm area in the Bulkley-Nechako Census District.
+However, there may be some opportunity for small-scale agriculture industries such as greenhouses and small processing facilities.
 Many industrial uses closely related to agriculture do not require industrial zoning, and do not need to be accommodated in this strategy given the abundance of Agricultural Land Reserve (ALR) parcels throughout the region and abundant zoning that allows agricultural related industry.
 Only a limited number of agriculture related uses require industrial zoning.